 Guided tours take place throughout the summer every hour in Spanish and English.
 If you do not fancy a guided tour but would like to sample the chocolate, visit the Chocolateria Valor on the main Avenida del País Valencià.

 Not only can you taste the Villajoyosa chocolate, but you will be blessed with an amazing view of the coastline.
+The Chocolate Museum in Villajoyosa is one of the best day trips from Alicante, offering interesting insight into the world of chocolate.

-5. Go on a little further to Altea
+5. Go On a Little Further to Altea

 Altea is famous for its beautiful blue tiles, and whitewashed houses.
-It also has a pretty, iconic square at the top of a steep climb.
+It also has a pretty square at the top of a steep climb.
 Once you have made it up to the Plaza de la Iglesia, you can relax with a drink and sample some local tapas and take in the beauty of Altea.

 Moreover, from Altea, you can visit and climb the Calpe rock, known locally as the Peñon de Ifach.
 This hike takes around two and a half hours and is not recommended for children under 12.